July 2027 - July 2029

 Purpose

 The University of Iowa Health Care Administrative Fellowship provides a foundational, project-based, post-graduate experience for aspiring health care administrators in academic medicine.
-Fellows will have broad involvement, interaction, and exposure to the corporate operations of this nationally ranked teaching hospital and health sciences campus.
+The fellow will have broad involvement, interaction, and exposure to the corporate operations of this nationally ranked teaching hospital and health sciences campus.

 Description